jee00609/AWS_Foundational/개념 모음/AWS IAM.md

 -> Have the EC2 instance assume a role to obtain the privileges to upload the file.

 [connect to my Amazon S3 bucket from my Amazon EC2 instance](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-access-s3-bucket/)

+### NO.268
+What is an AWS Identity and Access Management (IAM) role?

+-> An entity that defines a set of permissions for use with an AWS resource